 Fewer pest incursions

 A wet and dark crawl space almost always attracts pests and crawling insects.
 When they come in, they multiply quickly and take over the home.
 Both can damage wood joists and other belongings.
 But even more worrying is that they can be difficult and costly to eradicate.
-A polyethylene barrier will keep out moisture and deny them the chance to breed and become a nuisance.
+A polyethylene barrier will keep out moisture and make the area less desirable to pests.

 Improved structural integrity

 Wet soil following a downpour can weaken the foundation.
 That’s why water is always channeled from the foundation walls.
 But that’s not the only thing that can undermine your structural integrity.
 A vented crawl space will too.
 Coupled with interior drainage and a sump pump system, crawl space encapsulation keeps the soil around the perimeter of the foundation dry, preventing cracks and soil shift, which can cause serious and costly structural problems.

 An encapsulated crawl space offers many lasting benefits, including a clean, healthier, and comfortable home.
 If you feel your crawl space needs urgent encapsulation, ask your local contractor for a free crawl space encapsulation quote.
 We will send out skilled technicians to perform a thorough inspection and discuss your encapsulation needs.